-Why did I do this is a great question.
-Most all DSLRs that record video have a 30 minute time limit.
+Why I do, this is a great question.
+Most all DSLRs that record video have a 30-minute time limit.
 I understand this has to do with avoiding a double tax in some countries.

 Atomos Ninja Blade 5″ PRODUCT HIGHLIGHTS

 It records up to 1080 30p/60i resolution via HDMI to an available HDD or SSD using either Apple’s ProRes or Avid’s DNxHD codecs.
-Recording at 10-bit with 4:2:2 color sampling, this unit provides you a monitoring and recording solution in one compact battery powered unit.
+Recording at 10-bit with 4:2:2 color sampling, this unit provides a monitoring and recording solution in one compact battery-powered unit.

 This setup worked great for last night’s opening night performance.

-If however you would like to record at 4K you can get the Atomos Shogun Flame 7″ 4K HDMI/12-SDI Recording Monitor.
-They make other higher end models as well.
+If you want to record at 4K, you can get the Atomos Shogun Flame 7″ 4K HDMI/12-SDI Recording Monitor.
+They make other higher-end models as well.

-If you are not a video shooter and are more of a stills shooter then for capturing video you need to be a little more hands on technically.
+If you are not a video shooter and are more of a stills shooter, you need to use more hands-on techniques for capturing video.

-What I mean by this is that the exposure and sound vary through a production and you may need to adjust this as you are recording.
+What I mean by this is that the exposure and sound vary through a production; you may need to adjust this as you are recording.

-With the Nikon D5 attached to the Atomos Ninja Blade using the HDMI port just siphons this off before it hits the H.264 encoder and you are recording in ProRes format.
-This isn’t really recording in RAW video but more like a TIFF file than say a JPEG.
+With the Nikon D5 attached to the Atomos Ninja Blade, using the HDMI port, siphons this off before it hits the H.264 encoder, and you are recording in ProRes format.
+This isn’t registering in the RAW video but is more like a TIFF file than a JPEG.

-Now I cannot share the Oklahoma! video because of copyright.
+Now I cannot share Oklahoma!
+Video because of copyright.
 [I am recording it for the Shuler Awards in Georgia]

-The cool thing is right now you can buy the Atomos Ninja Blade 5″ for $395 without a hard drive which gives you the 5″ monitor.
-I would recommend buying a SSD hard drive of your choice in size.
+The cool thing is you can now buy the Atomos Ninja Blade 5″ for $395 without a hard drive which gives you the 5″ monitor.
+I would recommend purchasing an SSD hard drive of your choice in size.

-There are three more performances for me to tweak my exposure and sound on to capture the best quality possible out of my setup.
-At the same time each performance traditionally gets better each time.
+There are three more performances for me to tweak my exposure and sound to capture the best quality possible from my setup.
+At the same time, each version traditionally gets better each time.

-I hope these tips will help you thinking of ways to use your DSLR to do more than just take photos.
-I know I wanted to use the high quality CMOS chip to get a wonderful keepsake video of our daughter to cherish for the rest of her life.
+I hope these tips will help you think of ways to use your DSLR to do more than take photos.
+I wanted to use the high-quality CMOS chip to get an excellent keepsake video of our daughter to cherish for the rest of her life.